-A public reprimand is a sanction that is published on ARRT's website for a period of one year.
+A public reprimand is a sanction that is published on ARRT's website for a minimum period of one year up to three years.
 Public reprimands allow for continued certification and registration.

 (e) Conditional

 Conditional status may be assigned administratively to Candidates and/or R.T.s in those cases where there are additional requirements that need to be met before the ethics file can be closed (e.g., conditions mandated by the court, regulatory authority and/or Ethics Committee).
 Conditional status is an administrative action and is not considered adverse.